 SUMMARY

-JesusJesus is the Messiah whose life, death, and resurrection are God's saving act for humanity More is interrogated by a council of the leading Jewish religious officials.
-After appearing before the Roman Governor and the Roman-appointed ruler of Galilee, Jesus is handed off to be executed.
+JesusJesus is the Messiah whose life, death, and resurrection are God's saving act for humanity. is interrogated by a council of Jerusalem’s highest ranking religious officials.
+Later, after appearing before the Roman Governor and the Roman-appointed ruler of Galilee, Jesus is handed off to be executed.

 ANALYSIS

 Luke’s account of the prosecution of Jesus unfolds differently from the accounts in other Gospels.
-By looking at LukeThe "beloved physician" and companion of Paul More in comparison with Mark and MatthewA tax collector who became one of Jesus' 12 disciples More, several distinctive aspects of Luke’s story stand out:
+By looking at LukeThe "beloved physician" and companion of Paul. in comparison with Mark and MatthewA tax collector who became one of Jesus' 12 disciples., several distinctive aspects of Luke’s story stand out:

-- Jesus does not appear before the Jewish assembly until day comes (Luke 22:66).
+- Jesus does not appear before the Jewish assembly until morning comes (Luke 22:66).

 - The Jewish assembly does not issue a condemnation or verdict.
 The events of Luke 22:66-71 look like a fact-finding hearing.

-- Pilate sends Jesus to Herod AntipasKing over Galilee who executed John the Baptist and mocked Jesus before the crucifixion.
-More (Luke 23:6-16).
+- Pilate sends Jesus to Herod AntipasKing over Galilee who executed John the Baptist and mocked Jesus before the crucifixion. for further questioning (Luke 23:6-16).

 - The narrator states that Pilate desires to release Jesus (Luke 23:20).